 There are no lengths to the love of God.
 He sent His only Son to be born in a stable.
 And He sent that same Son to die on a cross to rescue us from the stench of our sin.

-Of all places, a stable housed the Savior's birth.
-And in all your broken places this Christmas, you can receive the ultimate gift from this ever-loving God: Jesus Christ, coming again to make all things new.
+Of all places, a stable housed our Savior's birth.
+And in all your broken places this Christmas, you can receive the ultimate gift from this ever-loving God: the most humble birth of our Redeemer, who is coming again to make all things new.

 Comments